-1. Thirty-dree Plaintiffs bring this class action to put an end to the U.S. Department of Education's complicity in the abuses and unsafe conditions thousands of LGBTQ+ student endure at hundreds of taxpayer-funded, religious colleges and universities.
-The Plaintiffs seek safety and justice for themselves and for the countless sexual and gender minority students whose oppression, fueled by government funding, and unrestrained by government intervention, pensists with injurious consequences to mind, body and soul.
+Thirty-three Plaintiffs bring this class action to put an end to the U.S. Department of Education's complicity in the abuses and unsafe conditions thousands of LGBTQ+ students endure at hundreds of taxpayer-funded, religious colleges and universities.
+The Plaintiffs seek safety and justice for themselves and for the countless sexual and gender minority students whose oppression, faceled by government funding, and unrestrained by government intervention, penists se Voluntarily ts Dismissed, no Updated Action

-2. Inc Department's maction leaves students improveded from the narms of conversion therapy, expulsion, denial of housing and healthcare, sexual and physical abuse and harassment, as well as the less visible, but no less damaging, consequences of institutionalized shame, fear, anxiety and loneliness.
+The Department's inaction leaves students unprotected from the harms of conversion therapy, expulsion, denial of housing and healthcare, sexual and physical abuse and harassment, as well as the less visible, but no less damaging, consequences of institutionalized